Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Related Work

 \paragraph{Retrieval Augmented Models}

-Retrieval augmentation is a technique that enhances a language model with retrieved information from external databases.
+Retrieval augmentation enhances a language model with retrieved information from external databases.
 Various methods have been proposed to integrate the retrieved data into the language model, including the use of prompts \citep{lewis2020retrieval, guu2020realm, shi2023replug}, cross-attention modules \citep{borgeaud2021retro}, vector concatenation \citep{izacard-grave-2021-leveraging, fan-etal-2021-augmenting}, and output distribution adjustment at decoding \citep{Khandelwal2020Generalization, liu2022knowledge}.
-In our HybridRAG work, we adopt the prompting method, which incorporates retrieved data into the input.
+In this work, we adopt the prompting method, which incorporates retrieved data into the input.
+However, the Hybrid-RACA system can be extended to other retrieval augmentation approaches.